Preconditioned Chebyshev BiCG for parameterized linear systems: Abstract

 \section{Abstract}

-The biconjugate gradient method (BiCG) is one of the most popular short-term recurrence methods for solving non-symmetric linear systems of equations.
-The objective of this paper is to provide an efficient adaption of BiCG to parameterized linear systems.
-More precisely, we consider the problem of approximating the solution to $A(\mu) x(\mu) = b$ for many different values of the parameter $\mu$.
-Here we assume $A(\mu)$ is large, sparse, and nonsingular with a nonlinear dependence on $\mu$.
-Our method is based on a companion linearization derived from an accurate Chebyshev interpolation of $A(\mu)$ on the interval $[-a,a]$, $a \in \mathbb{R}$, inspired by Effenberger and Kressner [BIT, 52 (2012), pp. 933–951].
+We consider the problem of approximating the solution to $A(\mu) x(\mu) = b$ for many different values of the parameter $\mu$.
+Here $A(\mu)$ is large, sparse, and nonsingular with a nonlinear dependence on $\mu$.
+Our method is based on a companion linearization derived from an accurate Chebyshev interpolation of $A(\mu)$ on the interval $[-a,a]$, $a \in \mathbb{R}_+$, inspired by Effenberger and Kressner [BIT, 52 (2012), pp. 933–951].
 The solution to the linearization is approximated in a preconditioned BiCG setting for shifted systems, as proposed in Ahmad et al. [SIAM J. Matrix Anal.
 Appl., 38 (2017), pp. 401–424], where the Krylov basis matrix is formed once.
 This process leads to a short-term recurrence method, where one execution of the algorithm produces the approximation to $x(\mu)$ for many different values of the parameter $\mu \in [-a,a]$ simultaneously.
-In particular, this work proposes one algorithm which applies a shift-and-invert preconditioner exactly as well as an algorithm which applies the same preconditioner inexactly based on the work by Vogel [Appl.
+In particular, this work proposes one algorithm which applies a shift-and-invert preconditioner exactly as well as an algorithm which applies the preconditioner inexactly based on the work by Vogel [Appl.
 Math.
 Comput., 188 (2007), pp. 226–233].
-The competitiveness of the algorithms are illustrated with large-scale problems arising from a finite element discretization of a Helmholtz equation with parameterized material coefficient.
+The competitiveness of the algorithms is illustrated with large-scale problems arising from a finite element discretization of a Helmholtz equation with parameterized material coefficient.
 The software used in the simulations is publicly available online, and thus all our experiments are reproducible.

 \begin{AMS} 15A06, 65F08, 65F10, 65F50, 65N22, 65P99 \end{AMS}